Tobacco control

 Taxes on tobacco raised.
 This measure enables an increase in funding for tobacco control.

-Drafting and implementation of the Plan québécois de lutte contre le tabagisme 2001-2005 This hyperlink will open in a new window. (in French only).
+Drafting and implementation of the Plan québécois de lutte contre le tabagisme 2001-2005 (in French only).
 This plan introduces a comprehensive and integrated “de-normalization” strategy that aims to change society’s attitudes toward smoking and tobacco products.

 Investment increased, allowing the stepping up of: